Our Team

 Caitlyn

-Caitlyn will be focusing on the areas around Marion, such as Brighton, Glenelg, and Edwardstown.
+Caitlyn will be focusing on the areas around Marion, such as Brighton, Glenelg, and Edwardstown for support work but will travel for recovery coaching or support coordinating.

-Caitlyn has two young ladies at home and her four-legged babies.
-Apart from her grooming business, Caitlyn is involved in school sports and club events and participates in community functions.
+Caitlyn has two young beautiful ladies at home 7 and 12 and her four-legged babies.
+Apart from ACC Caitlyn has a grooming business and she is involved in school sports and club events and participates in community functions.

 Caitlyn has managed a large portfolio of participants.